What you need to know

 SMS reactivation: a different result

 SMS open rates are roughly 90% within the first 3 minutes (per multiple Australian and US studies).
-For reactivation specifically, response rates of 5–15% are common, sometimes higher in service businesses where the customer has an obvious recurring need (dental cleans, car services, pest control treatments).
+For reactivation specifically, response rates of 5 to 15% are common, sometimes higher in service businesses where the customer has an obvious recurring need (dental cleans, car services, pest control treatments).

 The mechanic is simple.
 Take a list of past leads or customers with phone numbers.
 Send a short, conversational message.
 Wait for replies.
 Convert the replies.